taniarascia/taniarascia.com/content/posts/2015-11-10-what-is-bootstrap-and-how-do-i-use-it.md

 ### Grid

-The last thing I'll do is add in some main content, which will be be in the form of a grid.
+The last thing I'll do is add in some main content, which will be in the form of a grid.
 Grids are rows...

 ```html
 <div class="row"></div>